zyxist/opentrans/README.md

 project, and provides I/O operations that allow to read and save the simulation state.

-The actual application is written with NetBeans Platform and contains both a network editor, and the simulation runner.
+The actual application can be found in `opentrans-client` directory.
+It is written with Helium GUI Framework developed as a separate project, so that it could be used as a standalone library.

 License and authors
 -------------------